jgyates/genmon/README.md

 The configuration file genmon.conf is used to set options for the genmon.py program.
 These options are used for configuration and enabling debugging. genmon.conf has the following options:

     [GenMon]
-    sitename = SiteName
-       # name of the site, used in the web interface and email output
+    # name of the site, used in the web interface and email output (required)

-    port = /dev/serial0
+    sitename = Sandalwood

     # the serial device name of your serial port.
 Normally  /dev/serial0 or
-      # /dev/ttyAMA0 for onboard Raspberry Pi Serial ports
+    # /dev/ttyAMA0 for onboard Raspberry Pi Serial ports (required)
+    port = /dev/serial0

+    # the name of the folder in the mailbox for searching for incoming email
+    # commands (required)
     incoming_mail_folder = Generator
-      # the name of the folder in the mailbox for searching for incoming email commands

-    processed_mail_folder = Generator/Processed .
     # once an email command has been processed by genmon.py the email is moved to
-      # this mailbox folder
+    # this mailbox folder (required)
+    processed_mail_folder = Generator/Processed

+    # The TCP port used for communicating with the other apps like ClientInterface.py
+    # and the web interface (required)
     server_port = 9082

-      # The TCP port used for communicating with the other apps like ClientInterface.py
-      # and the web interface
+    # the Modbus slave address.
+This *should* not need to be changed from 9d (required)
     address = 9d

-      # the Modbus slave address.
-This *should* not need to be changed from 9d
+    # True for Evolution controller, False for Nexus Controller (required)
+    evolutioncontroller = True

+    # True if monitoring a liquid cooled generator, False if air cooled.
+This option
+    # is for monitoring active relays in the controller, which are different for
+    # liquid vs air cooled generators (required)
+    liquidcooled = True

+    # location of log files (required)
+    loglocation = /var/log/

+    # location of the text file containing descriptions of alarm codes (required)
-    displayoutput = False
+    alarmfile = /home/pi/ALARMS.txt

     # enable genmon.py to output to the console if True.
 If this is false the other
-      # display* commands below are ignored
+    # display* commands below are ignored (optional, default False)
+    displayoutput = False

+    # display information about genmon.py to the console (optional, default False)
     displaymonitor = False

-      # display information about genmon.py to the console
+    # display controller register contents to the console (optional, default False)
     displayregisters = False

-      # display controller register contents to the console
+    # display generator status to the console (optional, default False)
     displaystatus = False

-      # display generator status to the console
+    # display maintenance information to the console (optional, default False)
     displaymaintenance = False
-      # display maintenance information to the console

-    loglocation = /var/log/
-       # location of log files

-    alarmfile = /home/pi/ALARMS.txt
-       # location of the text file containing descriptions of alarm codes

-    enabledebug = False
     # enable enable code to support reverse engineering of registers.
 This option,
     # when True creates a thread that will monitor registers in the controller and
     # send notifications of changed registers.
-Not used in normal operation
+Not used in normal operation (optional,

-    liquidcooled = True
-       # True if monitoring a liquid cooled generator, False if air cooled.
-This option
-       # is for monitoring active relays in the controller, which are different for
-       # liquid vs air cooled generators
+    # default False)

-    displayunknown = False
+    enabledebug = False

     # This option will display the contents of additional registers that appear to be
     # associated with sensors of some type, for example one register outputs almost
     # half of the frequency.
-I assume this is used internally by the controller.
+I assume this is used internally by the controller. (optional,
+    # default False)

-    uselegacysetexercise = False
+    displayunknown = False

     # This option enables (when True) using and alternate method for writing the
     # exercise time.
 Some version of the Evolution firmware only support the legacy
     # method of writing the exercise time.
 The legacy method is a bit more convoluted
     # and the current implementation may result in the exercise time being off by one
-      # or two minutes from the request set value.
+    # or two minutes from the request set value. (optional, default False)
+    uselegacysetexercise = False

 ## Configuring mymail.py